Metti Oli: Plot

 Viji then moves to Chennai to live with Saro.
 Selvam and Leela's relationship is discovered by Manickam and Saro, but Rajam disapproves and threatens suicide.
 Leela’s marriage is arranged with another man, but Rajam sabotages it by revealing Leela’s past.
 Eventually, Saro arranges her marriage to Ravi, a seemingly kind businessman.
 However, Leela later discovers that Ravi is mentally unstable, abusive, and was previously married to a woman named Sumathi.

 Elsewhere, Gopikrishnan (Gopi), a garment factory worker, accidentally swaps bags with Saro and meets Viji while returning it.
 Mistaking Viji for Nirmala, he falls in love.
 After clearing the confusion and gaining support from Saro and Chidambaram, Gopi marries Viji.
 They move into a joint family house.
 Eventually, Gopi learns about Viji’s past when Elango tries to re-enter her life.
 Elango is later killed in a police encounter.
 Gopi consoles Viji and helps her move forward.

 Meanwhile, Nirmala marries Santhosh, a man who disapproves of Rajam and Manickam’s behavior.
 Selvam, disheartened by Rajam’s manipulation, leaves the house and starts working under a man named Balu, eventually earning his trust.

 Realizing her mistake, Rajam consults an astrologer, only to discover that she had been misled.
 She once again blames Saro.
 In a moment of rage, Manickam throws Saro out of the house during a heavy rainstorm.
 The next day, Chidambaram finds and brings her home.
+Meanwhile, Manickam vacates the compound house and moves back with his mother permanently.

 Viji, struggling in her marriage, also returns to her father’s house.
 Leela, now pregnant, faces continued abuse from Ravi.
 He locks her up to prevent her from leaving.
 Ravi’s father eventually helps Leela return to Azhagarkulam.
 Saro gives birth to a son.
 Meanwhile, Manickam is brutally attacked by Ramesh over a family vendetta.
 At the same time, Bose is also hospitalized after being attacked by Ramesh.
 Both recover and return home.

 Leela reveals the truth about Ravi’s abusive behavior and his previous marriage.
 Chidambaram’s family cuts ties with him.
 Ravi returns to take Leela back but fails.
 Facing pressure and guilt, Ravi begins blackmailing Leela.

 Arundhathi, Balu’s daughter, is forced to marry Selvam, even though she loves a man named David.
 After discovering the truth, Arundhathi ends her marriage and reunites with David.